mozilla/addons-server/docs/topics/install/docker.rst

    host machine, on non-windows machines make sure to run ``make initialize`` once before running ``docker-compose up -d`` for the first time.
-That will create a ``.env`` file containing the user and group id the container needs to use to match your host permissions.
+That will create a ``.env`` file containing the user and group id the container needs to use to match your host permissions, and ensure dependencies are set up properly.

 Accessing the web server